Quirinus/MXLU_Documentation/README.md

 - (Claygame) Add a desc to tell that cc says "all trials completed" when all trials r done and hearts have not been cubed yet, idk coding so i cant do it.
 - Check/Fix: Is the AoE on Mount Arreat set orange or gold or what color is it? /// Text should be in correct colour now
 - Update: all character pages with new skills and images
+- Add: Maybe include the socketed rune bonus in the RW stats (or make it toggleable). /// it's already included by default
+- Fix: Make ([Class] Only) either white or red for all items/classes.
+Currently only Barbarian items have it as white, the rest have red.(rish: if every other char have it as red.. make barb red too, will be easier and will look sexier.
+I did it for SU/TU/Sets page.
+If its fine then u can strike this Fix off this list)